ethosdev/ethosdev.github.io/beacon-chain.md

 A slot is a chance for a block to be added to the Beacon Chain.
 Every 12 seconds, one block is added when the system is running optimally.
 Validators do need to be roughly [synchronized with time.](https://ethresear.ch/t/network-adjusted-timestamps/4187)

 A slot is like the block time, but slots can be empty.
 The Beacon Chain genesis block is at Slot 0.
-(Beacon Chain specification v0.12 is used in this explainer.)

 ## **Introduction to Validators, Attestations, and the Beacon Chain**